burnalting/stroom-community-stroom-log-collector/README.md

 - Add new log sources by adding more entries to the `feeds` list in `config.yaml`.
 - Adjust header enrichment or aging policies as needed per feed.

----

-## License

-This script is provided as-is, without warranty.
-Use at your own risk.